Registered Dietitian Anna Rosales, AA Culinary Arts

 Editor’s Note: The new, monthly Chef Profile: Career Path Insights will focus on professional chefs from various facets of the foodservice industry.
 Culinarians answer questions delving into their views of current foodservice developments and how culinary students can obtain positions within their industries.
 A goal of this series is to introduce students and instructors to a plethora of foodservice career options.
 Click here to view the previous profiles.

 In what foodservice area do you work?

-Where do you see your area of the foodservice industry in five years?
+Where do you see your foodservice area industry in five years?

-Describe two current foodservice trends you are seeing today in your industry.
+Describe two current trends you are seeing today.

 What steps would you advise culinary graduates to take in securing a position in today's foodservice market?